-B - providing staff awareness training
+Providing staff awareness training

 We provide data protection training to all staff.
-Online training is made available to new staff when they join the University and to all existing staff on an annual basis.
+Online training is made available to new staff when they join the University and to all existing staff training is refreshed every two years.
 Bespoke in-person training is also available to any Schools or departments who request it.

-C - implementing technical and organisational data security measures
+Implementing technical and organisational data security measures